RV Tire Care, Maintenance & Replacement

 Getting discounted tires through your WIT Club membership may look a bit complicated on paper, but I assure you it was very easy.

-Here is a link to the official instructions on how the program works and the steps to take.
+Members will receive a PDF with instructions on how the program works and the steps to take.
 However, this is a step-by-step look at what the process was like for us:

 All in all, it was an easy process, and the dealer we used (North State Tire in Chico, CA) made the transaction go very smoothly.
 I would definitely recommend them to other RVers.